nicc777/learning-kubernetes-basics/README.md

 There may be some changes required as we go through the entire series of scenarios, so in terms of organization, the branching structure will work as follows:

-* There is a new branch, from master, called `kube-ops`.
+* There is a new branch, from master, called [`kube-ops`](https://github.com/nicc777/learning-kubernetes-basics/tree/kube-ops).
-* From this branch, several other branches will be created depending on the scenario.
+* From this branch, several other branches will be created depending on the scenario. __Note__: You do not have to work in these branches.
+They will all be merged back into the main `kube-ops` branch.

-The branch for this scenario, therefore, would be `kube-ops-300001`.

-In practice, changes will be made in `kube-ops-300001` and through a Pull Request (PR) be merged back into `kube-ops`, which will be the branch our `CD` tooling monitors for changes.
+The `kube-ops` branch will contain the necessary scripts to ensure you apply the correct configuration to Kubernetes.

 ## 3.3.
 Creating and Using Namespaces